Annual Town Assembly - Local Democracy

 From before the council 'went rogue' on Annual Town Assemblies.
 It included the Mayor's Report and Financial Report with a printed financial summary.
 It had the open discussion of local issues, as it should, with the possibility of voting.
 The good old days!
 'The purpose of calling this meeting is to enable the council to report on the year.
 Also electors are given a chance to have their say on anything which they consider is important to the people of the parish of Penistone.
 The meeting is open to the public, but such persons only as are registered as local government electors for the town will be entitled to vote at the meeting.'

 This one is still around on the PTC website, year unknown but later than the one above: 'Penistone Town Council will be holding its Annual Town Assembly on Wednesday 20th April at 7.00 pm in the Town Hall, Shrewsbury Road.'
 The rot had started.
-Discussing local issues had been replaced by allowing opinions on what the council had been doing.
+Discussing local issues was replaced by opinions on what the council had been doing.
 No longer a community forum.
-Stern, controlling and not quite lawful.
+Brusque, controlling and not quite lawful.
 'The Annual Town Assembly Meeting is the meeting where the Town council report to its electorate on what it has accomplished in the preceding year.
 Electors, public and press are invited to hear reports from the Chairman and community groups and any organisation that the town council has funded during the year.
 The Council may also invite members of the local community to address and inform the audience on community matters.
 There will also be an opportunity for the public and press to express their opinions on what the council is doing during the meeting.'

 'Any local issues you want to discuss?
 Come to the Penistone Annual Town Assembly.'